yukun-dong/how-to/[Document]-Connect-to-an-API-(Preview-Feature).md

-# Connect to an API
+# Connect to existing APIs

-> Please be advised these features are currently under active development, with a lot of changes taking place.
-Please expect breaking changes as we continue to iterate.
-We really appreciate your feedback!
-If you encounter any issue or error, please report issues to us [here](https://github.com/OfficeDev/TeamsFx/issues/new/choose).
+> This feature is currently under active development.
+Report any issues to us [here](https://github.com/OfficeDev/TeamsFx/issues/new/choose).

 > How to enable preview features
 > 1. Upgrade to the latest [Teams Toolkit](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension).